nleiva/ansible-role-grafana_agent/README.md

 This role installs and configures the latest version of [Grafana Cloud Agent](https://github.com/grafana/agent) from [GitHub releases](https://github.com/grafana/agent/releases).
 It also creates a [systemd service to manage the agent](https://grafana.com/docs/grafana-cloud/agent/agent_as_service/).

-It optionally installs [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/), which is an agent which ships the contents of local logs to [Grafana Cloud](https://grafana.com/products/cloud/) ([Loki](https://grafana.com/oss/loki/)).

 **WHY**? => [Monitoring your home lab devices in the cloud for free](https://nleiva.medium.com/monitoring-your-home-lab-devices-in-the-cloud-for-free-54c4d11ac471).

 ## Requirements